phys-mattchen/phys-mattchen.github.io/_pages/about.md

 Welcome!
 My name is Bo-Yu Chen (pronounced with the emphasis on the first syllable 'Bo', 陳柏諭), a first-year undergraduate student in <a href="https://www.phys.ntu.edu.tw/enphysics/Default.html" target="_blank">Physics</a> at <a href="https://www.ntu.edu.tw/english/" target="_blank">National Taiwan University</a> (Start in 2023 fall).
 I also go by the name Matt.

 ## Research Interest:
+As part of my undergraduate research, I am dedicating to make contributions to data science and machine learning at a foundational level in MAGICS lab at Northwestern University.
-My primary research interests leverage my passion in the
+My primary research interests are materials science and modern artificial intellegence.